A generalized tetrahedral property: -Tetrahedral Property

 \section{$(C,\alpha,\beta)$-Tetrahedral Property}

-In this section we define the $(C,\alpha,\beta)$-tetrahedral property, Definition \ref{def-modTprop}.
-It is easy to see that the $(C,\beta)$-tetrahedral property implies the $(C,1-\beta,1+\beta)$-tetrahedral property, Remark \ref{rmrk-modTimpT}.
-The converse does not hold as can be seen in the three examples we present.
-These examples also evidence the improvement over the $(C,\beta)$-tetrahedral property: The $(C,\alpha,\beta)$-tetrahedral property may be satisfied in spaces in which the $(C,\beta)$-tetrahedral property fails, e.g. at the tips of metric cones.
-Furthermore all the main results of the $(C,\beta)$-tetrahedral property such as those related to the Gromov-Hausdorff and Intrinsic Flat convergences hold.
+In this section we recall the definition of the $(C,\alpha,\beta)$-tetrahedral property, Definition \ref{def-modTprop}, present the definition of the $(C,\alpha,\beta)$-integral tetrahedral property, provide examples of spaces that satisfy these properties and prove that the main results of the $(C,\beta)$-tetrahedral property such as those related to the Gromov-Hausdorff and intrinsic flat convergences hold, Theorems \ref{tetra-manifold}-\ref{tetra-compactness4}.